RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 # Add two files to the queue for download
 exo.add_file_download('https://www.ruediger-voigt.eu/examplefile.txt')
 exo.add_file_download('https://github.com/RuedigerVoigt/exoskeleton/blob/master/README.md')
-# How many items are now in the queue
-print(exo.num_items_in_queue())

 # Now tell exoskeleton to work through that queue:
 exo.process_queue()
 ```

 If you run this extended script exoskeleton downloads the first file, waits a bit, and downloads the next.

 :heavy_exclamation_mark: *Notice*: In the default setup the bot will not stop after downloading these two files.
-Instead it will wait for a minute and see if new jobs were added to the queue.
+Instead it will wait for 20 seconds and see if new jobs were added to the queue.
 You must stop the python program with (depending on your system) CTRL+C and/or CTRL+D.

 Now look into the folder you specified with the `target_directory` parameter.
 The files are *not* named `examplefile.txt` and `README.md` but instead have the `filename_prefix` you specified followed by an alphanumeric id as name.
 The reason for such strange names is simple: if you download hundreds or thousands of files there will be many name collisions.
 That means you will have many files with the name `index.html` or similar which would overwrite each other.
 You would have to rename them into `index_a.html`, `index_b.html`, `index_c.html` and so on. *Here the alphanumeric id after the prefix is the id within the database.
 So, you can look up the source URL, the download date, and so on.*